zelanko/sql-docs.ru-ru/docs/linux/sql-server-linux-setup-machine-learning.md

 # The following command is for version 7.x
 # For 6.x, replace 7 with 6 to get that version
 rpm -Uvh https://packages.microsoft.com/config/rhel/7/packages-microsoft-prod.rpm

+# Update packages on your system (optional)
+yum update
 ```
 #### <a name="mro-on-suse"></a>MRO в SUSE